Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Discussion

 \section{Discussion}

-\paragraph{Why does it work?} Pretrained text embedding models are trained on broad web corpora that likely include source code, configuration files, and structured data formats.
-While a CNF formula is not natural language, it is a structured text file with regularities (token distributions, clause length patterns, comment headers) that such models can plausibly capture.
-Our results show that embedding-based similarity suffices to identify instances with similar solver performance profiles.
-Figure~\ref{fig:tsne} visualizes this: a t-SNE projection of SAT12-ALL embeddings reveals clusters dominated by individual solvers, suggesting that the embedding space captures solver-relevant instance structure.
+\paragraph{Why does it work?} Pretrained text embedding models are trained on a broad set of texts gathered from the Internet that includes source code, configuration files, and structured data.
+A CNF formula in DIMACS format is not natural language.
+It is a structured text file with certain regularities (token distributions, clause length patterns, comment headers).
+Such embedding models can plausibly capture their structure.
+Our results show that embedding-based similarity is sufficient to identify instances with similar solver performance.
+A t-SNE projection of the SAT12-ALL embeddings shows that individual solvers form clusters, which suggests that the embedding space captures instance structure that is relevant for solver choice.\av{ Figure~\ref{fig:tsne} shows the projection.}

+\paragraph{Why a pretrained model?} What does a large pretrained model contribute beyond simpler text statistics?
+To isolate this, we replace the embedding with a classical TF-IDF vectorization of the same raw instance text (character $n$-grams).
+We keep the rest of the pipeline fixed.
+On SAT12-ALL this reaches PAR10 $1524$ ($k{=}10$).
+This far exceeds the pretrained embedding's $1156$ (and $1088$ at $k{=}5$) and even the random forest on hand-crafted features ($1010$).
+Surface $n$-gram frequencies are thus not enough.
+The pretrained model captures instance structure that a frequency-based representation misses.
+This also bears on text-description selectors \citep{Stone2024}, which still require designing a textual encoding per domain.
+By contrast, we embed the instance file verbatim.

+\paragraph{Why $k$-NN?} Our selector is deliberately non-parametric.
+A random forest trained on the same $3072$-dimensional embeddings scores only $1609$ on SAT12-ALL, far worse than $k$-NN ($1156$).
+Tree ensembles split on individual coordinates and degrade on dense, high-dimensional representations, whereas $k$-NN with a suitable distance exploits the global geometry of the embedding space.
+Hand-crafted features show the opposite pattern, where the random forest is the stronger model.
+This is why we adopt it as the feature-based baseline.

+\paragraph{What ``feature-free'' means.} We do not just outsource the domain knowledge to the embedding model.
+As the model was never trained on any solver, on runtime data, or on the algorithm-selection task itself, its knowledge---and what we utilize here---is just generic web-scale training that measures similarities of text, not whether the text represents instances suitable for one solver or another.

-\paragraph{Scope.} Our method applies to any problem domain with text-based instance formats, but binary or image-based formats would require a different serialization step.
-Within this scope, the same pipeline can handle CNF, WCNF, QDIMACS, MiniZinc, ASP, and MPS files without modification, and no domain expertise is required.
-Unlike hand-crafted feature extractors, our serialization has no failure modes beyond I/O errors: it reads the file as plain text without parsing.
+\paragraph{Scope.} Our method applies to any problem domain with text-based instance formats.
+Binary or image-based formats would require a different serialization step.
+Within this scope, the same pipeline handles all our instance formats without modification.
+No domain expertise is required.
+Unlike hand-crafted feature extractors, our serialization has no failure modes beyond I/O errors.
+It reads the file as plain text without parsing.
 Note that, like all supervised selection approaches, our method still requires labeled runtime data per scenario.